Male Net Worth chart for Teenagers 15 years old

 Milestones and Peer Comparisons

-Tips & Growth Factors
+Tips and Growth Factors

-Data Sources & Methodology
+Data Sources and Methodology

-All statistics on this page are derived from reputable sources including the Federal Reserve’s Survey of Consumer Finances, anonymized data from NettleWorth users and our own research.
+All statistics on this page are derived from reputable sources, including the Federal Reserve's Survey of Consumer Finances, anonymized data from NettleWorth users, and our own research.

 Net worth percentiles presented on this page are generated using a robust, age-based modeling framework designed to reflect realistic patterns of wealth accumulation throughout the lifespan.
-The approach applies a double exponential smoothing technique, calibrated to match Federal Reserve Survey of Consumer Finances data using parameters.
-Our data spans across the "earning" life stages from adolescence to late retirement.
+The approach applies a double exponential smoothing technique, calibrated to match Federal Reserve Survey of Consumer Finances data.
+Our data spans the earning and retirement life stages from adolescence through late retirement.
+We use a range of separate percentiles (from the 2nd to the 99th) that are calculated for every age and demographic group, with demographic adjustments built into the model to reflect currently observed population-level trends.

 See more ages